DottoXD/DottoXD/README.md

 ### About Me 👋

-- 🔭 I’m currently working on Listed and on Orangy bot!
+- 🔭 I’m currently working on Orangy, a free all in one Discord bot!
-- 🌱 I’m currently learning JS, HTML and CSS.
+- 🌱 I’m currently learning NodeJS, HTML and CSS.

 ### Stats 📫